scottbartell/cdwort.github.io/_posts/2020-09-10-6-things-i-learned-interviewing.markdown

 ## There is a lot more Leetcode-style interviewing out there than you might expect

-* This totally depends on where you're coming from, but if you're coming from the part of tech that really cares about humane processes welcoming to diverse candidate pools, you may be a little surprised.
+This totally depends on where you're coming from, but if you're coming from the part of tech that really cares about humane processes welcoming to diverse candidate pools, you may be a little surprised.

-* If you're like me and agree that leetcode-style interviews don't predict job performance, then you may be wondering "Why is this still the case?"
+If you're like me and agree that leetcode-style interviews don't predict job performance, then you may be wondering "Why is this still the case?"

 What I've seen suggests that the applicant pool can be so strong that tons of false negatives are accepted as the cost of avoiding false positives.
-This unfortunately means that the most popular companies can have the shittiest interview processes and then lots of start ups will follow suit because "Pick-your-FAANG is doing that".
+This unfortunately means that the most popular companies can have the shittiest interview processes and then lots of start ups will follow suit because "Pick-your-FAANG is doing it!".

   * For example, that "You must A+ a senior interview process" type interview above where I got docked for not demonstrating requirements gathering under pressure, I got a "Well, now that you know the interview process at $COMPANY, you'll be better able to ace your interview with another team".
 Accepting false-negatives (and even using weedout processes) is absolutely a thing.
 * That being said, consider interviewing at these places because 1) they're fascinating 2) the people are often lovely and kind 3) you may have your ass handed to you, but you'll learn about some cool stuff.
 If your ego can take it, I'd say it's worth it.
 4) they're great competing offers.
   * One person found that by accepting leetstyle code interviews, they bumped their total compensation by 100k.
 Depending on where you're at, it may be more than that.